Right On Crime: Statement of Principles

-Right on Crime's Statement of Principles has been signed by over 70 conservative leaders.
+Right On Crime's Statement of Principles has been signed by over 90 conservative leaders.
 It advocates for cost-effective approaches to criminal justice spending, striving to "produce the best possible results at the lowest possible cost."
 The statement describes how the current criminal justice system does not work for every offender and may in fact be counterproductive by hardening low-risk offenders.
-The organization believes that safety is the government's core responsibility, but also describes the importance of upholding conservative values such as a constitutionally limited government.
+The organization believes that safety is a core government responsibility, but also describes the importance of upholding conservative values such as a constitutionally limited government.
 Other values include "...transparency, individual liberty, personal responsibility, free enterprise, and the centrality of the family and community."

 The organization's principles describe how the criminal justice system should lower crime rates, collect victim restitution, and reduce taxpayer spending.
-It describes how the key "consumers" of the criminal justice system, which include the public, victims, and taxpayers, should have a voice in defining justice.
-They state how the system should reform criminals who will return to society and contribute positively to their communities.
-Overall, the principles describe how the system should strive to reach all of these goals without expanding governmental power or limiting economic freedom.
+It explains how the criminal justice system's key "consumers", including the public, victims, and taxpayers, should have a voice in defining justice.

-Signatories
+Right On Crime signatories

 Right On Crime's Statement of Principles has been signed by over 90 individuals including: